ryancdotorg/brainflayer/README.md

 The current release is more than four times faster than the DEFCON release, and many features have been added.

+If brainflayer is useful to you, please get in touch to let me know.
+I'm very interested in any research it's being used for, and I'm generally happy to collaborate with academic groups.

 Disclaimer
 ----------
 Just because you *can* steal someone's money doesn't mean you *should*.